On incompleteness of bond markets with infinite number of random factors: The model

 Let $G:=H^1[0,\bar{S}]$ be the Hilbert space of absolutely continuous functions with square integrable first derivative equipped with the norm:

 Note that the process $\hat{P}$ takes values in $G$.
 In fact, since:

 we have:

 where $C(t):=\sup_{T\in[0,\bar{S}]}\hat{P}^2(t,T)$ is finite because $\hat{P}(t,T)$ is a continuous function of \ $T$.
-We will also assume that the model is arbitrage-free, in the sense that the process $\hat{P}(\cdot,T)$ is a local martingale for every $T\in[0,\bar{S}]$, see Delbaen, Schachermayer \cite{DelSch1}, \cite{DelSch2}.
-This postulate is satisfied if and only if the following $HJM$-condition holds, see Jakubowski, Zabczyk \cite{Jakubowski-Zabczyk}:
+We will also assume that the model is arbitrage-free, in the sense that the process $\hat{P}(\cdot,T)$ is a local martingale for every $T\in[0,\bar{S}]$, see Delbaen and Schachermayer (1994), Delbaen and Schachermayer (1998).
+This postulate is satisfied if and only if the following $HJM$-condition holds, see e.g. Heath, Jarrow and Morton (1992), Jakubowski and Zabczyk (2007):

 Differentiating \eqref{war HJM} with respect to $T$ gives the following formula: